neve-linux/neveports/USING_GIT.md

 ## Creating changes

-With these things out of the way, you can make whatever changes you like in the `cports` tree.
-You will then want to make them into commits, ensuring that those commits follow Chimera's rules.
+With these things out of the way, you can make whatever changes you like in the `nports` tree.
+You will then want to make them into commits, ensuring that those commits follow Neve's rules.

 To create a commit, you will need to first tell Git which changes should be included in the commit.
 The `git add` command is for that.
 You can run it like
 so:

 ```
-$ git add some/path/to/add
+git add some/path/to/add
 ```

 Sometimes, files may have to be removed instead.
 The `git rm` command is for that.
 You run it equivalently:

 ```
-$ git rm some/path/to/remove
+git rm some/path/to/remove
 ```

 See `git add --help` and `git rm --help` for various specifics.
 There is also